 REQUIRED: The service or group of services being provided for which PII is collected.
 The name of the service for which consent for the collection, use, and disclosure of PII is being provided.
 This field MUST contain a non-empty string.

 JSON: service, type: string

 purposes

 REQUIRED: An array that contains one or more items where each item represents one Purpose.
-It is only required for the JSON encoding of a consent receipt.
+It is only required for the JSON encoding of a Consent Receipt.

 JSON: purposes, type: array

 Purpose